luvnft/ai-nfts/README.md

 - Add NFT details such as name, description and click on "Mint NFT"
 - This uploads the image to Arweave and creates an NFT using Mintbase SDK

-### 2. Marketplace
+### 2. NFT Marketplace

 - This Marketplace is inspired from Mintbase Simple Marketplace Template and Official docs.
 It has been modified to suit AI NFT marketplace needs
 - You can view all the NFTs minted by owners
-- Click on an NFT to view its details and buy directly from the marketplace if it is listed for saleby owner.
+- Click on an NFT to view its details and buy directly from the marketplace if it is listed for sale by owner.

-### 3. Contract
+### 3. Smart Contract

 - `nftaiartistry.mintspace2.testnet` is the contract deployed on Near Testnet using Mintbase interface.
 - It allows allowed minters to mint AI NFTs and list them for sale on the marketplace.